Skip Navigation LinksTitle-V-Application-Narrative

 CYSHCN Objective 3

-By 2025, x of 612 local MCAH programs will select a Scope of Work (SOW) objective focused on family engagement, social/community inclusion and/or family strengthening for CYSHCN.
+By 2025, maintain the number of local MCAH programs (17) that chose during FY 21-22 to implement a Scope of Work activity focused on family engagement, social/community inclusion, and/or family strengthening for CYSHCN.

 CYSHCN Objective 3 | Strategy 1